tlewowski/zurvan/doc/configuration.md

  - `promiseScheduler` - a `function` representing a Promises/A+ compatible library (e.g., `bluebird`).
 It will be used internally to schedule Promises.
  By default it is the built-in Node.js Promise.
 In environments where there is no Promise, `bluebird` is used as default library (if available).
 If neither of these options are available, `.interceptTimers()` will throw an error.
+ - `maxSetImmediateBatchSize` - a `number`.
+This is maximum number of `setImmediate` calls that `zurvan` will accept during a single waiting period.
+Use with care, only if you expect your code to run loooong setImmediate loops.
+  After this number of setImmediate loops (not single setImmediates, but full event loop loops) is executed, advancing time is rejected, since zurvan assumes that an infinite loop was detected.
+After an infinite loop detection, further setImmediates are being dropped, and timers may be released only by `forcedReleaseTimers` and global state is unknown, but you can recreate it from scratch for next test cases.
+ - `requestedCyclesAroundSetImmediateQueue` - a `number`.
+This is the number of `setImmediate` calls inside an event loop cycle, i.e., it is assumed that nothing can happen on its own after all these immediates end
+ (assuming setImmediates, setTimeouts and setIntervals are all intercepted and managed by zurvan - immediates may be on queue, but will not expire without zurvan's intervention).
+ This parameter can be used as a quick-and-dirty hack if you encounter a scenario which is not managed well by zurvan (i.e., some  events happen after queue is assumed to be empty).
+If you encounter such scenario, please report it as a bug on GitHub